jhpyle/docassemble/_docs/playground.md

   the [PyPI configuration].
-* **GitHub**: Publishes the package on [GitHub] so that you can manage versions of your package, and also so that other people can install it and .
+* **GitHub**: Publishes the package on [GitHub] so that you can manage versions of your package, and also so that other people can install it.
 This will not be displayed unless you have set up the [GitHub configuration].
+For more information about how the GitHub button works, see [Publishing on GitHub].
 * **Delete**: Deletes the package definition.
 If you installed the package on the system, it does not uninstall the package.